We set the standard for integrated storytelling on iPads, with four apps chosen by Apple as App of the Week, and one in the iTunes Hall of Fame.

 And more . . .

-We've made iPad apps for Food Network, Splashlight and Crazy Mocha Coffee Company, all available in the ITunes App Store.
+We've made iPad apps for Food Network, Splashlight and Crazy Mocha Coffee Company.
 We've advised Foreign Affairs magazine on the development of their iPad edition, and taught the staff at Commentary magazine how to build their own apps using Adobe Digital Publishing Suite.
 We've made Kindle Fire apps for author Tim Ferriss and The Final Hours of Tomb Raider, both available from Amazon.
-And we even have our own iPhone app, called Joe Zeff Design, which showcases some of the work you see on this site.